 * United States imposes 220 percent duty on CSeries jets

-* Britain says Boeing's position not justified (Recasts, adds details)
+* Britain says Boeing's stance in dispute not justified

-LONDON, Sept 27 (Reuters) - Britain is bitterly disappointed by a U.S. decision to slap duties on Bombardier jets, Prime Minister Theresa May said on Wednesday, promising to protect thousands of jobs in Northern Ireland that the ruling puts at risk.
+LONDON, Sept 27 (Reuters) - Britain is bitterly disappointed by a U.S. decision to slap duties on a Boeing competitor's jets, Prime Minister Theresa May said on Wednesday, promising to fight for thousands of jobs in Northern Ireland that the ruling puts at risk.

 "Bitterly disappointed by initial Bombardier ruling," May said on Twitter.
 "The government will continue to work with the company to protect vital jobs for Northern Ireland."

-The ruling threatens 4,200 jobs at a Bombardier plant in the UK province that makes the new CSeries 110-to-130 seat jets.
+The penalty, which threatens 4,200 jobs at a Bombardier plant in the UK province that makes parts for its new CSeries 110-to-130 seat jets, will only take effect if the U.S. International Trade Commission (ITC) rules in Boeing's favor.